 Hey, timeline kin, stand on the Kahlenberg Ridge just before dawn on September 12, 1683, and listen.
-Below you is a sea of tents—more than 100,000 Ottoman soldiers, horses, camels, siege guns, supply wagons, and the vast glittering pavilion of Grand Vizier Kara Mustafa Pasha.
+Below you is a sea of tents, more than 100,000 Ottoman soldiers, horses, camels, siege guns, supply wagons, and the vast glittering pavilion of Grand Vizier Kara Mustafa Pasha.

-Up here on the ridge, though, another army is gathering in the dark.
+The air smells of woodsmoke, horse sweat, and gunpowder.
+Somewhere in that enormous camp, a thousand cooks are already boiling coffee for men who have not slept properly in weeks.
+Closer to the city walls, the dull thud of mining picks echoes through the tunnels they’ve dug under the counterscarp.
+Vienna has been bleeding for two months.
+The defenders are down to eating cats and rats.
+The Ottoman sappers are so close now that the Viennese can hear them singing as they work.Up here on the ridge, though, another army is gathering in the dark.
 Polish hussars in winged armour are checking their lances.
 German and Austrian infantry are loading muskets with hands that have not stopped shaking for days.
-And at the centre of it all rides a small, wiry man in crimson velvet, gold chain-mail glinting under his cloak—King John III Sobieski of Poland, who has marched 30,000 men across half of Europe in one of the fastest relief campaigns anyone can remember.
+And at the centre of it all rides a small, wiry man in crimson velvet, gold chain-mail glinting under his cloak, King John III Sobieski of Poland, who has marched 30,000 men across half of Europe in one of the fastest relief campaigns anyone can remember.
 He has come to break the greatest siege the Habsburg capital has ever faced, and in doing so, he will decide whether Central Europe remains Christian or falls under Ottoman rule for another century.

 Why Vienna in 1683?
 The Grand Strategic Dream of Kara Mustafa